Krypt0pr0xy/Streufeldkompensation_Experimental_Test_and_Configuration_Software/README.md

 8. After everything is connected you can download the program code to the controller by pressing the Flash Button.
 9. As a tip, take a look at the console to check if the writing was successful.
 ***
-If you dont want to use the correction you can simply comment out this line of code `#define CORRECTION` or set the AlphaA value to 1 and AlphaB to zero.
+If you dont want to use the correction you can simply comment out this line of code `#define CORRECTION` or set the AlphaA value to 1 and AlphaB to 0.

 [1]:https://github.com/Krypt0pr0xy/Streufeldkompensation